nmarchet/New-Frontier/content/9-Game Log/04-answers-and-questions.md

 - Elena goes to the Panacea headquarters and finds herself reporting to [Liora Arden](liora-arden), who oversees day-to-day operations for Panacea, for a second time.
 - Liora had been aware of the delayed expedition and the staffing shortage.
 In fact, she'd arranged for a trio of "compadres" to relieve Nora in Kapama.
 They were currently en route.
 - However, when Elena presents the retrieved pendant with a sting of dramatic music and explains exactly where and how it was recovered, the Panacea head recognizes the gravity of the situation.
-- She rings a bell on her desk and summons her assistant, a long-suffering woman named Ellen, and tells her to arrange a full cohort of "compadres" to travel to Kapama.
+- She rings a bell on her desk and summons her assistant, a long-suffering woman named Helen, and tells her to arrange a full cohort of "compadres" to travel to Kapama.
-- Liora asks Elena to give her full statement to Ellen, who is also a bit of an artist and does a composite sketch based on her description.
+- Liora asks Elena to give her full statement to Helen, who is also a bit of an artist and does a composite sketch based on her description.
 - Afterward, Elena refreshes her medical kit supplies.
 ### Himari
 - Himari checks in on his father's house.
 Everything is as he left it.